 Purely Elizabeth is a well-known healthy food company that jumped on the paleo bandwagon and now offers paleo-friendly granola and pancake mixes, which make suitable breakfast options for people following paleo diets.

 Here are some delicious paleo products made by Purely Elizabeth:

-- Grain-free pancake mixes.
-The grain-free protein pancake mixes are perfect for whipping up paleo pancakes and waffles.
+- Grain-free pancake mixes: The grain-free protein pancake mixes are great for whipping up paleo pancakes and waffles.

-- Paleo Puffs.
-LesserEvil Paleo Puffs are grain-free and come in an array of flavors including “No Cheese” Cheesiness, Honey Roasted, and Himalayan Salt + Apple Cider Vinegar.
+- Paleo Puffs: LesserEvil Paleo Puffs are grain-free and come in an array of flavors including “No Cheese” Cheesiness, Fiery Hot, and Himalayan Salt.

-- Almond butter chocolate chip mini cookies.
-These mini cookies are a new LesserEvil product that makes a sweet paleo-friendly snack option.
+- Almond butter chocolate chip mini cookies: These almond flour mini cookies make a sweet paleo-friendly snack option.